ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 ## Step 1: One-time preparations
 **Client and user**
 For a first test run, it is recommended to log on with a test user on a Windows system with Word and Outlook installed, and Outlook being configured with at least the test user's mailbox.
-This way, you get results fast and can experience the biggest set of features.
+If you use your own user, existing signatures will be overwritten in the worst case.

 For full Linux and macOS support, the ➔&nbsp;<a href="/benefactorcircle"><span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span></a> is required and the mailboxes need to be hosted in Exchange Online.